ConcreteCactus/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/conflicting-global-accesses.rst

 Finds conflicting accesses on global variables.

-Modifying twice or reading and modifying a memory location without a defined sequence of the operations is undefined behavior.
+Modifying twice or reading and modifying a memory location without a defined sequence of the operations is either undefined behavior or has unspecified order.
 This checker is similar to the -Wunsequenced clang warning, however it only looks at global variables and therefore can find conflicting actions recursively inside functions as well.

 For example::